Uhuru Kenyatta: Foreign relations

-As the President, Kenyatta'a foreign relations were dominated by the ICC question.
+As the President, Kenyatta's foreign relations were dominated by the ICC question.
 His relations with the West were expected to be cold, more so after the West warned Kenyans not to elect him as president.
 The United Kingdom promised to have only essential contacts with him if he were elected.
-However, his relationship with the West thawed significantly and he participated in the US — Africa summit as well as a Somalia summit in the United Kingdom.
+However, his relationship with the West thawed significantly and he participated in the US–Africa summit as well as a Somalia summit in the United Kingdom.
 The ICC accused his government of frustrating its investigation efforts into the case, although it absolved the President personally of any involvement in the frustration.

-Kenyatta with Israeli President, Reuben Rivlin.
-In the background an artwork by Moshe Castel.
+Kenyatta with Israeli President Reuben Rivlin, photographed in front of art by Moshe Castel.

 His activities, however, were more robust at the African level where he has pushed more intra-Africa trade and economic independence of African nations.
 In November 2014, he launched consultations to reform the United Nations Security Council to expand the voice of Africa in the council.
 He successfully rallied the AU against the ICC culminating in an Extraordinary Summit of the African Heads of State which resolved that sitting African Heads of State should not appear before the ICC.
 The AU further asked the Security Council to suspend his trial at the ICC; for the first time ever, the Security Council resolution was defeated by abstention with 9 members of the Council abstaining rather than voting against so as not to offend Kenyatta.
 The Assembly of State Parties of the ICC would two days later amend the ICC statute to allow for one to appear by video link, a proposal President Kenyatta had made when he was Deputy Prime Minister.